mutoo/axidraw-web/README.md

 yarn dev
 ```

+it will run a dev server at `https://localhost:8443`, which will popup automatically in your browser.

-## Run on raspberry
+## Run on Raspberry PI

-What if you plug in the axidraw on a Raspberry PI!
-No worries, this app also provide a proxy mode via WebSocket, so that you can run a web server to communicate the axidraw and your browsers in different computers.
+What if you plug in the axidraw on a Raspberry PI?
+No problem!
+This app also provide a proxy mode via WebSocket, so that you can run a web server to communicate the axidraw and your browsers in different computers.

 N.B.
 The serialport permission has to be set up so that the server can communicate with the device.

+## License

+MIT

+## Credits

+Thanks [Evil Mad Scientist](https://www.evilmadscientist.com/) for providing such a great machine to play with.

+This project also inspired by [saxi](https://github.com/nornagon/saxi) initially.